romanovichim/TonFunClessons_Eng/1lesson/firstlesson.md

 ##### Take data from c4

-In order to "get" data from c4, we need two functions from the [FunC standard library](https://ton.org/docs/#/func/stdlib) .
+In order to "get" data from c4, we need two functions from the FunC standard library.

 Namely:
 `get_data` - Gets a cell from the c4 register.